mcandre/unmake/WARNINGS.md

 ### Mitigation

-* Use `.WAIT` as an optional pseudo-prerequisite syncronization marker
+* Use `.WAIT` as an optional pseudo-prerequisite synchronization marker
 * Avoid declaring `.WAIT` as a target.

 ## PHONY_NOP